Samsung QN90F TV Review

 Our Verdict

-The Samsung QN90F is a very good TV overall, as it excels in most contexts.
+The Samsung QN90F is a great TV overall, as it excels in most contexts.
 It's extremely bright in SDR, and it handles reflections amazingly well, making it suitable for very bright rooms when watching sports or shows.
 Sadly, the TV's colors look a bit more washed out in bright rooms, and it's already not very colorful in SDR.
 Thankfully, it's extremely bright and colorful in HDR, with very good black levels, which also makes it a very good option in reference conditions, as highlights pop next to the TV's very deep blacks.
 Unfortunately, the TV's black levels suffer in Game Mode, with noticeably slower zone transitions, which offsets the TV's otherwise responsive Game Mode performance.

 Pros